 One example in recent years is the case of hackers breaching IoT security cameras to access networks and create a huge DDoS attack.
-The attackers hijacked CCTV cameras made by the surveillance firm Hangzhou Xiongmai Technology, using malware known as Mirai.
-The attack took down sites – including CNN, Spotify and Twitter – for long periods, showing how hackers can control a growing number of online gadgets connected to the Internet of things and disrupt the online world on a massive scale.
+The attackers hijacked CCTV cameras made by the surveillance firm Hangzhou Xiongmai Technology using malware known as Mirai.
+The attack took down sites – including CNN, Spotify and Twitter – for long periods, showing how hackers can control a growing number of online gadgets connected to the IoT and disrupt the online world on a massive scale.

 Your audit should integrate into an ongoing security strategy, involving a partner who is capable of ensuring your cyber security stays current at all times.
 Doing the job alone is difficult.
-Almost certainly, you will need assistance, so do not be afraid to reach out.
+You will almost certainly need assistance, so don’t be afraid to reach out.
 If you just wing it, you may suffer consequences beyond financial loss.
 A hacker attack may dent your business’s reputation and also result in legal compliance issues.

 *Originally published on June 14th 2019.
 Updated February 19th 2021.